-Source: FSO - SBI © FSO 2020 5 In focus: vocational education and training (VET) In Switzerland, vocational education and training (VET) can be completed in a training company (dual-track approach) or in a full-time vocational school.

-The dual-track approach combines practical training in a company and theoretical training in a vocational school.
+Source: FSO - SBI © FSO 2021 5 In focus: vocational education and training (VET) In Switzerland, vocational education and training (VET) can be completed in a training company (dual-track approach) or in a full-time vocational school.
+The dual-track approach comprises practical training in a company combined with theoretical training in a vocational school.
 This dual-track system also exists in Germany, Austria and Liechtenstein.
-At the Swiss national level, it is the most common form of vocational training (69%) making Switzerland stand out in comparison with the above-mentioned countries.
-In French- and Italian-speaking regions, the proportion of schools offering full-time vocational education and training in schools is higher than in German-speaking Switzerland: in 2018/19, this proportion was 45% in French-speaking Switzerland (24% of students), 36% in Italian-speaking Switzerland (28% of students) and 24% in German-speaking Switzerland (4% of students).
+In Switzerland, it is the most widespread form of vocational education and training (68%), making our country stand out in international comparison.

+All cantons offer dual-track VET programmes in their territory although not all have a vocational school.
+In Appenzell Inner Rhodes, for example, where there is no such school, almost 90% of students trained in a local business attend school in the cantons of St. Gallen or Appenzell Outer Rhodes for their theoretical training.
+Full-time vocational education and training in a school is more common in French and Italian-speaking Switzerland than in German-speaking regions.
+In 2019/20, the percentage of full-time vocational schools was 47% in French-speaking Switzerland (24% of students), 37% in Italian-speaking Switzerland (28% of students) and 23% in German speaking Switzerland (4% of students).
 A similar trend can be observed in public expenditure on education per person in education: it is higher when the proportion of schools offering full-time vocational education and training is high.
 Private companies make a large contribution to the funding of dual-track education.
-VET schools by organisation of education and language region1, 2018/19 G5
+VET schools by organisation of education and language region1, 2019/20 G5

 The Romansh-speaking region is not represented in this graph due to the limited number of vocational schools, with only one school providing dual education.
-Sources: FSO - SBI, SDL 6 Size of educational institutions The average size1 of a school is 30 pupils at primary level 1-2, 110 pupils at primary level 3-8 and 150 pupils at lower secondary level.
+Sources: FSO - SBI, SDL 6 Size of educational institutions The average size1 of a school is 30 pupils at primary level 1-2, 110 pupils at primary level 3-8 and 160 pupils at lower secondary level.
 Special needs schools accommodate an average of 40 pupils.
 At upper secondary level, there are approx. 600 students in a vocational school and 360 students in a general education school.
 Size of an educational institution The school size is determined by the number of pupils attending.
 In this brochure, it takes into account the total number of pupils enrolled by level of education.
 The size of the school may also be defined by the total number of pupils, without taking into account the level of education (see example under "Definitions" at the end of the publication).

-In compulsory education, 73% of special needs schools and 86% of primary level 1-2 schools have a size of 50 pupils or less.
-At primary level 3-8, 32% of schools are this size.
+In compulsory education, 74% of special needs schools and 85% of primary level 1-2 schools have a size of 50 pupils or less.
+At primary level 3-8, 31% of schools have this size.
 At lower secondary level, the proportion of schools in this size category is 28%, the same as for schools with more than 200 pupils (see graph G6).
 To calculate the average size of a school, the total number of pupils enrolled at a given level of education is divided by the total number of schools offering this educational level.
-At upper secondary level, around half of the schools accommodate more than 200 pupils (58% at vocational schools and 53% at general education schools).
+G6 At upper secondary level, around half of the schools accommodate more than 200 students (57% at vocational schools and 53% at general education schools).
 In the other size categories, the distribution of vocational schools and general education schools is similar.
+Schools by size and educational level, 2019/20